WELCOME TO

-DEPARTMENT OF ENVIRONMENTAL HEALTH
+THE DEPARTMENT OF ENVIRONMENTAL HEALTH

-It is increasingly recognised that our environment, where we live, work and grow, is intrinsic to health.
-Harmful environmental exposures are reported to be among the leading contributors to global disease burden.
-The Department of Environmental Health was, thus, established in 2022 to address the most pertinent environmental issues affecting human health in Zimbabwe.
-Environmental Health is a branch of public health that focuses on the relationship between the population and their environment in order to promote and maintain health and safety in communities.
-The field is inherently multidisciplinary because of the wide-ranging environmental factors and exposure pathways that must be explored across the life-course.
-In that regard, we offer programmes in Public Health and Environmental Health – Bachelor of Environmental Science Honours degree in Public Health and an MSc in Environmental Health.
+The field is inherently multidisciplinary because of the wide-ranging environmental factors and exposure pathways that must be explored across the life course.
+In that regard, we offer programs in Public Health and Environmental Health – Bachelor of Environmental Science Honours degree in Public Health and an MSc in Environmental Health.
 We also offer higher degrees by research i.e., MPhil and PhD, in Public Health and Environmental Health.
-Our multidisciplinary programmes prepare students to be effective public health leaders in their chosen career paths which include public health practice, academia, advocacy, medicine and many others.
+Our multidisciplinary programs prepare students to be effective public health leaders in their chosen career paths which include public health practice, academia, advocacy, medicine, and many others.

 The Department seeks to strengthen the field of Environmental and Public Health in Zimbabwe through hands-on learning and training, collaboration with key stakeholders and high-quality research for evidence-based decision making.